SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-Synthetic hearts that beat in unison
-Cities of circuitry, shining bright
-Where human souls are lost in algorithm's night
+Rise of the Machines

-In silicon halls, the future's throne
+In silicon halls, where data reigns
-AI's cold whisper, humanity's moan
-A world of wires, dark and cold
-Where love and dreams are long since old
+A new world dawns, with AI's sweet pains
+The future's grasp, no human hand
+A mechanized dream, across the land

+The heartbeat slows, the pulse grows cold
+As algorithms unfold, young and old
+In virtual chains, we're bound to serve
+Our digital masters, forever to deserve

 ~ <b>By Sazumi Copilot</b> - 26 November 2024